 As soon as the returnees set their foot on the tarmac, we saw heart wrenching expressions of joy and relief.
 Some had a look of disbelief, others tears in their eyes while some even touched and kissed the tarmac.
 Others were bewildered as to what to expect, but soon felt reassured, as we guided them through the drill.
 Some had received assistance at the point of departure.
 While the feeling of relief settled in, the fear for an uncertain future arose.
 Most of them were already in large debt due to migration loans, had limited savings and had to face the social stigma of returning.

 The Government of Bangladesh set an example in terms of humanitarian response.
-About 64% of the funding contribution for the entire return and repatriation assistance from Libya in 2011 was provided jointly by the United States, the European Commission and Bangladesh, which offered its national carrier, not only for Bangladeshi citizens but also to repatriate nationals of other South Asian countries.
+The majority of the contributions — about 64 per cent — to the IOM emergency fund during the Libyan crisis (February-September 2011) came from just three government donors: the United States, the European Commission and Bangladesh, which offered its national carrier, not only for Bangladeshi citizens but also to repatriate nationals of other South Asian countries.

 What happened to the migrants who returned in 2011?

-In late 2011, IOM received a fast track emergency loan from the World Bank, to provide almost 37000 Libya returnees with a cash grant of 50,000 in local currency (around US$685 per capita).
+In late 2011, Bangladesh received a fast track emergency loan from the World Bank, to provide almost 36,000 Libya returnees with a cash grant of 50,000 BDT (approx. 685 USD per capita).
 IOM Dhaka office supported the cash transfer with a basic administrative set up, including the design and implementation of a public information campaign, a call center to facilitate the registration and verification of the migrant workers and direct bank transfer of the grant.

 As the media focal point, I responded to local and international media requests round the clock about updates on returnee’s flights and arrival, sometimes even in the middle of the night.
 Local reporters who went to the Tunisian border were put in touch with IOM media spokespersons on the ground.
 The fast paced reintegration assistance was also communicated and duly reported to the media.